 We meet up in the Eldorado National Forest, close to where the mushrooms have been spotted on reconnaissance by Patrick, and then go into the woods (drive then hike) at various areas in the hope of picking your dinner.
 There are rather high elevations (around 5,000'), so bring plenty of water and wear a hat and sunscreen.
 Mosquito repellent is also a good idea for some spots too.

-These forays are bit different than our coastal ones, which focus more on teaching about varieties of mushrooms.
+These forays are a bit different than our costal ones, which focus more on teaching about varieties of mushrooms.
 These are all about trying to find premium morels and porcini!